nabab/bbn-js/doc/md/ajax.md

 [bbn.fn.__ajax__](#ajax)
 Creates an XHR object and returns the Promise.
 [bbn.fn.__callback__](#callback)
-Executes a serie of predefined actions once a content has been loaded.
+Executes a serie of predefined actions once an Ajax request has been done.
 [bbn.fn.__download__](#download)
 Downloads a file with given filename from a URL.
 [bbn.fn.__downloadContent__](#downloadContent)